MicrosoftDocs/Advertising-docs/BingAds/bingads-12/customer-management-service/servicelevel.md

 ms.author: eur
 description: For internal use only.
 ---
+> [!IMPORTANT]
+> This Bing Ads API Version 12 preview documentation is subject to change.
 # ServiceLevel Value Set - Customer Management

-> [!IMPORTANT]
-> This v12 preview documentation is subject to change.

 For internal use only.

 ## Syntax